-Creating proactive culture in organization
+Creating a proactive culture in the organization

 Author: jaime menor jr

 In relations to current developments of leaders in decision making, it is interesting and even a bit ironical that at the very time when leaders learned and already built a reasonable and empirically verifiable rational human decision making with the use of statistical decision theory, credited to Neyman and Pearson and to Wald and others.
-The idea of representing possible future behavior as a tree with a number of branches radiating from each choice point, so that individual can select appropriate branch to follow is an old concept being traceable in late 18th century publication.
+The idea of representing possible future behavior as a tree with a number of branches radiating from each choice point, so that individual can select the appropriate branch to follow is an old concept being traceable in late 18th-century publication.
 Perhaps an attitude that is so common to chess players and psychologist who have run like rats in a maze.

-“Expectations, routines and procedures give employees the opportunity to produce results without hurting their ego when they penalize for breaking rules.
-It allows for a culture of proactive intervention without running the relationship between the leaders and their follower.”Jhmenor
+“Expectations, setting specific targets, routines, and procedures give employees the opportunity to produce results without hurting their ego when they penalize for breaking rules or not meeting specific targets.
+It allows for a culture of proactive intervention without running the relationship between the leaders and their follower.”- Jhmenor